-And then you launch yourself using whatever method best works for you.
-Crouch down on your heels and scoot down the hill using your feet as a sled, or bounce down; leaning well back into the mountain side taking giant sized slithery steps and all the time being very careful not to catch your boot on a misplaced hillock which would cause you to face-plant the gravel.
+At the top you take a deep breath and you launch yourself using whatever method best works for you.
+Crouch down on your heels and scoot down the hill using your feet as a sled, or bounce down; leaning well back into the mountainside taking giant-sized slithery steps and all the time being very careful not to catch your boot on a misplaced hillock which would cause you to face-plant the gravel.

-We did obviously make it down from the volcano and we caught the cable car back down through the thick fog which reinforced the fact that I was right not to go up the day previously with Sudha because we couldn’t see a thing.
+We all obviously made it down in one piece and we caught the cable car back down through the thick fog which had now swallowed up the entire city.

-And then I was climbing into my bunk in the Minka Hostel for one last time before I would have to get a cab to the airport and my flights down to Brazil.
+And then I was climbing into my bunk in the Minka Hostel for one last time before I would take a cab to the airport and my flights down to Brazil.

 If you are thinking that your life is somehow stuck but you can’t quite put your finger on it, or you have demons that you need to fight before you can move forward, you can get my book here – Becoming Stronger through Mindfulness or trial my self confidence builder, the Smash the Pumpkin Project for a month, click here.